 “It’s not your fault.
 I’m sorry that I ruined your life.
-You truly should stab me or something.
-It might make you feel better.”
+You truly should stab me.
+It may make you feel better.”

 That lifts a bit of the weight in my heart.
 I take one of Ainhoa’s hands, which feels so wonderfully warm and soft in mine, and I grin at her.

 “That’s wonderful.
-Being able to create new life like that… I’m so happy for you.”
+Being able to create new life like that… I’m happy for you.”

-She smiles cautiously at me, but when I smile back she understands that I’m the amnesiac son of a gun she’s come to appreciate.
+She smiles cautiously at me.
+When I smile back she understands that I’m the amnesiac son of a gun she’s come to appreciate.